 I am flexible and like to use aspects of several counseling methods as needed.
 My go-to techniques comes from Cognitive Behavioral Therapy (CBT), Dialectical Behavior Therapy (DBT), Mindfulness, Gestalt Therapy, Jungian Therapy, Narrative Therapy, Motivational Interviewing, Solution Focused Therapy, Art, Sand Tray Therapy and Non-Directive Play Therapy.

-Especially when in an office setting, I like to use creative, artistic, playful, and mindful approaches when it benefits clients in order to be able to fully express themselves and explore their emotions and challenges, past and present.
-This can include mindfulness activities, guided imagery, drawing, using sand trays, or incorporating music.
+Especially when in an office setting (not currently available), I like to use creative, artistic, playful, and mindful approaches when it benefits clients in order to be able to fully express themselves and explore their emotions and challenges, past and present.
+This can include mindfulness activities, guided imagery, drawing, painting, using sand trays, or incorporating music.
 Other times, I may provide information and techniques to help you manage stress, anxiety, anger, depression, painful past memories, uncertainty, communication, or other difficulties.

 Do you prescribe medication?

-I am not a psychiatrist or medical doctor so I cannot provide medication.
+While I am a licensed therapist, I am not a psychiatrist or medical doctor so I cannot provide medication.
 I can help you talk through your thoughts on taking medication for mental health conditions.
-I may also be able to help refer you to a doctor who may be able to prescribe medication for you if needed.
+I may also be able to help refer you to a doctor who may be able to prescribe medication for mental health conditions if needed.